HHallb/pyPFC/CONTRIBUTING.md

 ## Bug Reports

-**Use the GitHub Issue Templates**: When reporting bugs, please use our [Bug Report template](https://github.com/HHallb/pyPFC/issues/new/choose) which will guide you through providing all necessary information.
+**Use the GitHub Issue Templates**: When reporting bugs, please [create a new issue](https://github.com/HHallb/pyPFC/issues/new) and select the "Bug Report" template, which will guide you through providing all necessary information.

 The bug report template will ask for: